Frederick Parker Gay: Scientist

 In 1906 he worked at the Danvers State Hospital in Massachusetts and began to collaborate with Elmer Ernest Southard in the study of anaphylaxis.
 They induced reactions in guinea pigs with horse serum and published their findings (see Works below).

-Travelling in Europe in summers, Gay became acquainted with Jules Bordet in Brussels who was developing a theory of immunity through serology.
+Traveling in Europe in summers, Gay became acquainted with Jules Bordet in Brussels who was developing a theory of immunity through serology.
 The analysis studies "the series of events that accompany the struggle between host and infecting organism."
 Gay investigated the alexin (complement) fixation reaction.
-In 1907 he became Instructor in pathology at Harvard Medical School, and in 1909 translated Bordet’s Studies in Immunity.
+In 1907 he became Instructor in pathology at Harvard Medical School, and in 1909 translated Bordet's Studies in Immunity.

-In 1910 he became Professor of Pathology at University of California, Berkeley.
-Frederick was a faculty sponsor when biology students on campus formed a society called Beta Kappa Alpha.
+In 1910 he became professor of pathology at the University of California, Berkeley.
+Gay was a faculty sponsor when biology students on campus formed a society called Beta Kappa Alpha.
 He also provided a typhoid serum and supervised the inoculation of students.
 He continued to research antibodies and antigens.
 In 1918 he published his book on typhoid fever, and in 1921 he became Head of the new Department of Bacteriology.

-In 1923 Gay became professor of Bacteriology at Columbia University; he introduced a graduate study program leading to a Ph.D.
+In 1923 Gay became professor of bacteriology at Columbia University; he introduced a graduate study program leading to a Ph.D.
 His research turned toward the reticulo endothelial system.
 In 1929 he returned to the Philippines to combat leprosy on the Leonard Wood Memorial Commission.
 He contributed to Agents of Disease and Host Resistance(1935) concerned with bacteria, fungi, protozoa, rickettsiae and viruses.

 He wrote, "The modern study of viruses, though largely in the hands of bacteriologists, has developed new biological, chemical, and physical approaches, and has brought us closer to an enlarged, though by no means final, interpretation of life itself."

 Gay retired to a farm in New Hartford, Connecticut.